-Lucy Hale Shows Of Killer Figure In Bright Red Swimsuit
+Lucy Hale Shows Off Killer Figure In Bright Red Swimsuit

 “You’re literally a living angel,” a third fan commented.

-“U are the most beautiful girl in this whole world,” a fourth Instagrammer wrote.
+“U are the most beautiful girl in this whole world,” a fourth Instagrammer remarked.

-The comments section also filled up with hundreds of emoji which included different multicolored hearts, roses, and heart-eyed smiley faces.
+The comments section also filled up with hundreds of emoji, including different multicolored hearts, roses, and heart-eyes.

 It’s been quite some time since Lucy showed off her figure in a bathing suit on social media.
-Her last swimsuit snap was shared almost 20 weeks ago when the brunette posed in a leopard-print bikini by the pool.
+She shared her last swimsuit snap almost 20 weeks ago when she posed in a leopard-print bikini by the pool.
 Lucy gave her followers a cheeky view of her round rump in the bikini as she was snapped from behind.
 She sported a large-brimmed hat and black sunnies as she turned her head to give her followers a stern look.
 The upload brought in over 646,000 likes, making it one of her most popular photos on the platform to date.